juner417/boosting-my-shell/README.md

 # boosting up my shell
-* This is boosing up shell on MACOS
+* This is boosing up shell on MacOS
 * You can using on Linux.
 But have to modify a little

 ## requirements